CDCgov/prime-reportstream/prime-router/docs/proposals/0001-authentication.md

 In this proposal, I'm encouraging that we adopt JWKS URLs because it has lower operational costs in the long term.
 Healthcare interoperability will work better if it adopts this standard.
 In the short-term, it involves more setup work.
 I realize that it may be something better suited as an option.

+Note:  an example implementation is the [Data at the Point of Care project](https://github.com/CMSgov/dpc-app/tree/master/dpc-api/src/main/java/gov/cms/dpc/api/auth)

 ## Initial Implementation Plan

 We are working on implementing FHIR-style Authentication for our api/reports endpoint.
 Our human users will auth using Okta, so FHIR auth is only needed for server-to-server connections.